 Before trying to embed coaching into your organization’s culture, start by making coaching a part of your company’s learning and development program.
-Start by embedding coaching into development programs for your senior executives, performing managers and high potential staff.
+Start by embedding coaching into development programs for your senior executives, performing managers, and high-potential staff.
 This is the equivalent of learning to stand before you jump and leap.
-This will initiate the process of developing a coaching culture and will serve as inspiration for other employees.
+This will initiate the process of developing a coaching culture and will serve as an inspiration for other employees.
 In simple words, it would expose the staff of the organization to the new model of development.

 - Equip leaders, mainly HR professionals with key coaching skills